 Week 31: Artificial Intelligence and Machine Learning in Supply Chain Planning - July 26–August 1

 Although AI dates back to the 1950s, ML’s tremendous advances have been achieved only in the past few years due to the increased amounts of computing power and data that were not available before.
 Indeed, 90% of the world’s data has been produced in the last two years.
 For example, four million videos are uploaded to YouTube every minute.
-Learn how these advances are affecting the supply chain management field in this roundtable report excerpt.
+Learn how these and other advances are affecting the supply chain management field in these roundtable reports.

 August – Back to School

 Week 32: Data Science as Supply Chain Job Qualification - August 2–8

 Unfamiliar job titles such as Data Scientist are now part of the supply chain ecosystem, as the discipline comes to rely more and more on its ability to collect, analyze, and interpret massive volumes of data.
 How does a data scientist relate to the supply chain discipline?